chickenmaru/2021_CourseProject_AWSRecognition_AICompasTourGame/README.md

 <img width="1145" height="552" alt="image" src="https://github.com/user-attachments/assets/70dbfd06-904f-405f-a134-9b0cf01b1b08" />

 ## Step 2 – AWS AI Model Parameter Input in Colab
-1. Open the AWS Learner Lab and enable the AWS services.
+1.Open the AWS Learner Lab and enable the AWS services.
 2.Upload the required image files to Amazon S3.
 3.After uploading, go to Amazon Rekognition to perform image recognition on the files stored in S3.
 4.Once the model setup is complete, you can start using it.